USA Reciprocal Tariffs : maps, prints, and printed books are EXEMPT - Click here to learn more→

 Description

-It comprises two sets of twelve finely engraved and hand-colored gores and two polar calottes (70°) laid to the ecliptic poles of a papier-maché and plaster sphere, the axis through the celestial poles.
+Made up of two sets of twelve finely engraved and hand-colored gores and two polar calottes (70°) laid to the ecliptic poles of a papier-maché and plaster sphere, the axis through the celestial poles.
+Brass meridian circle, graduated on one face, brass meridian hour circle and pointer.

 The northern and southern constellations comprise some additions to the Ptolemaic group, while those of the zodiac are the conventional ones.
-The engraver is not mentioned, but was probably Charles Simmoneau, member of the Académie Royale des Sciences.
-Also Claude Auguste Berey (fl.
+The engraver is not mentioned, but was most probably Charles Simmoneau, a member of the Académie Royale des Sciences.
+Also, Claude Auguste Berey (fl.
 1689-1722) has worked for De L'Isle.

 Title in a cartouche : GLOBE CELESTE Calcule pour l´an 1700 sur les observations les plus ...
 P. G. de l´Isle cartographe".